ntswambeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script give sexecute permitions to the owner of the file hello
 ##6-multiple_permissions
 This script gives multiple permitions on file hello
+##7-everybody
+This script add execution permissions to all users